 - Register for an overnight stay in a residence hall (at least 2 weeks in advance) if you are a high school senior or transfer applicant.

 - Attend a rehearsal and/or speak with a faculty member in the Department of Music about the program and the many performance opportunities.
 (You do not have to be an intended music major, but please contact the Department to arrange a visit.)

 The Pomona College Office of Admissions is open Monday through Friday from 8 a.m. to 5 p.m. mid-August through mid-May.
 During the summer months (mid-May through mid-August), the Office is open 8 a.m. to 4:30 p.m.
 Additionally, we are open on Saturdays from 10 a.m. to 1 p.m. from late September through early December (excepting Thanksgiving weekend).

 - We recommend avoiding dates immediately before or after a break, and before or during final exams.
 View our academic calendar for these dates.

-- Allow at least two hours for a tour and information session, and additional time if you’d like to schedule an interview and/or visit classes.
+- Allow at least two hours for a tour and information session and additional time if you’d like to visit a class.

-- If you visit the campus when the Office of Admissions is not open, you can take a self-guided tour using our interactive map.
+- If you visit the campus when the Office of Admissions is not open, you may take a self-guided tour using our interactive map.